I don’t know how to name this post

 Now is your time to fight the problem, to find the solution, to keep your mood in balance.

-Remember that time is the best doctor but also remember that you are solely builder of own happiness.
+Remember that time is the best doctor but also remember that you are solely a builder of your happiness.

-Suicide is not only ending the life of a person but also is exposing to loss 135 people on average, in accordance to study by American Association of Suicidology.
+Suicide is not only ending the life of a person but also is exposing them to the loss of 135 people on average, in accordance with a study by the American Association of Suicidology.

 The man's man won't choose to end his life that way.
 It's a sign of weakness (let's exclude the terminal illness), it's a sign that the tough situation was not taken under control.
 YOU should manage your life.
 Do not allow circumstances to kick you out of your way to live.
 Do not let derail your train.

 Let the tough situation be your learning experience on a way to full confidence in your abilities.

 I know, it's not that easy but if you consider yourself a man's man, or, perhaps, you want to become one, you should resist to temptation to give up.

 Be stubborn.
 Be tough.
 Be resourceful.
 Keep yourself in balance.

 You will tell yourself thanks later for handling the situation like a real man.